Commercial efficiency

 "OK, I understand"

-"With experience, I know that when I'm refused a next step"
+"With experience, I know that when I'm refused the next step"

-"It's either that there's no interest and I reassure you there's no problem with that".
+"It's either that there's no interest and I reassure you, that's no problem".

 Prospect: